Decades of NYPD evidence destroyed in Brooklyn fire

-NEW YORK (WPIX) – Decades-old evidence stored inside a New York City Police Dept. warehouse has now been completely destroyed by a fire Tuesday in Brooklyn.
+NEW YORK (WPIX) – Decades-old evidence stored inside a New York City Police Department (NYPD) warehouse has now been completely destroyed by a fire Tuesday in Brooklyn.

 “We expect the NYPD and district attorneys to provide us a full accounting of the evidence that was damaged and to immediately inform defense counsel about individual cases that may have been impacted,” a spokesperson for the Legal Aid Society said.

-It may take days before investigators are able to get inside as the FDNY is still working on putting out hot spots.
+It may take days before investigators are able to get inside, as the New York Fire Department is still working on putting out hot spots.

 “We don’t know the severity of the damage inside,” Maddrey said.